NiallMurphyWIT/Assignnment1-Web-App-Dev-2/readme.md

 - Post an update with a Title, Link to news/update, and name of poster.
 - Upvote posts
+- Downvote posts
 - Leave comments under posts
 - Upvote comments
+- Downvote comments
+- Delete posts
+- Delete comments
+- Posts and comments are automatically deleted if they reach a negative amount of votes

 ## Setup.